-- Power conductors from the Figure 18: Opening the Display disconnect to the display must route through conduit in agreement with local codes. - 4.
-You may also route the signal cable from the control computer to the sign at this time.
-Run the power and signal cables in separate conduit.
+- sight of the display, it must be capable of being locked in the open position. - 3.
+Power conductors from the disconnect to the display must route through conduit in agreement with local codes. - 4.
+You may also route the signal cable from the control computer to the display at this time.
+Be sure to run the power and signal cables in separate conduit.